Preventing Infections in Our Health Service

 What the figures mean

-The benchmark is less than or equal to 1.0 hospital-acquired bloodstream infection per 10,000 patient days.
+The benchmark is less than or equal to 1.0 hospital-acquired bloodstream infection per 10,000 occupied bed days.
 A rate lower than the benchmark is desirable.

-The rate of S. Aureus bloodstream infections at RPH has been consistently above the benchmark.
+The rate of S. aureus bloodstream infections at RPH has been trending towards the benchmark, with the most recent financial year being better than the benchmark.
 RPH continues to monitor, review and identify strategies towards greater prevention of infection.

 Good hand hygiene (washing or decontaminating hands with soap and water or an alcohol-based hand rub) is an important part of good patient care.